MarcosPosseB/foundry-ERC20-sample/README.md

 # ERC-20 Token Smart Contract

 # Introduction
-Welcome to the ERC-20 Token Smart Contract, a fundamental building block for secure and transparent value exchange within the Ethereum ecosystem.
-This contract is designed to meet the highest standards of security and transparency, making it an ideal choice for various decentralized applications (DApps) and use cases.

-# Key Features
+This is an ERC20 sample contract.
+Its purpose is to provide a secure and transparent means of exchanging value within the Ethereum ecosystem.

 # ERC-20 Compliance
 This contract strictly adheres to the ERC-20 standard, a widely accepted specification for fungible tokens on the Ethereum blockchain.
 ERC-20 compliance ensures seamless integration with a plethora of DApps, platforms, and exchanges.